GeoCotrans.jl

 GeoCotransModule

-• GSM: Geocentric Solar Magnetospheric (GSM) coordinate system.
+• GSM: Geocentric Solar Magnetospheric (GSM) reference frame.

-• GSE: Geocentric Solar Ecliptic (GSE) coordinate system.
+• GSE: Geocentric Solar Ecliptic (GSE) reference frame.

-• GEI: Geocentric Equatorial Inertial (GEI) coordinate system.
+• GEI: Geocentric Equatorial Inertial (GEI) reference frame.

 Coordinate transformations